 We've got Answers.
 Ask Phil

-Jordan is one f the safest destinations in the Middle East with a very evolved tourist industry. here are our tips on traveling safely in Jordan http://journ... read more »almost 3 years ago
+Jordan is one f the safest destinations in the Middle East with a very evolved tourist industry. here are our tips on traveling safely in Jordan http://journ... read more »over 3 years ago

 Herbert, Jordan is perhaps the safest, most liberal and secure location for western visitors in the Middle East.
-Petra is a very popular and bust tourist des... read more »about 4 years ago
+Petra is a very popular and bust tourist des... read more »over 4 years ago

 How difficult is it to travel from the Jordan side of Dead Sea to Jerusalem?
 Are there taxis or limo for hire after ation.
 Is it safe?